List of tallest buildings in Mumbai

 Mumbai, the commercial and financial capital of India, has the highest number of skyscrapers and high-rise buildings in India.
-As of November 2025, 275 topped out or completed skyscrapers taller than 150 m, 85 completed or topped out skyscrapers taller than 200 m and over 4,000 high-rise buildings have already been constructed in the city of Mumbai.
+As of January 2026, there are 246 topped out or completed skyscrapers taller than 150 m, 87 completed or topped-out skyscrapers taller than 200 m and over 4,000 high-rise buildings have already been constructed in the city of Mumbai.
 (A skyscraper is defined as a continuously habitable high-rise building that has over 40 floors and is taller than approximately 150 m according to international standards.)

 The first skyscrapers in Mumbai were constructed during the 1970s, when Usha Kiran and Matru Mandir were developed and stood at about 250 ft, or 25 floors, each.
 After a significant lull, construction projects since the mid-1990s began taking the skyline upwards, with a major acceleration in the pace of development since 2000, when the Lower Parel area began developing.
-Palais Royale structurally topped out in 2018 and is the tallest building in the country with a height of 320 meters, but remains under construction; the estimated completion of the building is in 2025 as per the Council on Tall Buildings and Urban Habitat.
-The tallest completed building Mumbai is Lokhandwala Minerva, making it India's first completed supertall skyscraper.
+The tallest completed building in Mumbai is Lokhandwala Minerva, making it India's first completed supertall skyscraper.

+As of February 2026, Mumbai has the fifth most skyscrapers in the world, behind Hong Kong, Shenzen, New York City, and Dubai.